 Abnormal Situation Management Consortium®

-The Abnormal Situation Management Joint Research and Development Consortium conducts research and shares experiences on factors contributing to the successful reduction of abnormal situations in petrochemical processes, and develops, evaluates and proves new solutions to reduce risks even further.
-The ASM Consortium was informally established in 1992 as an outgrowth of an effort to define improvements to current DCS alarm system technologies.
-Realizing that the alarm system was but a part of the larger issue of the management of unexpected process upsets, a number of companies teamed with Honeywell to develop a problem statement and a vision for the solution.
+The Abnormal Situation Management Joint Research and Development Consortium® conducts research and shares experiences with factors contributing to the successful reduction of abnormal situations in petrochemical processes, and develops, evaluates and provides new solutions to reduce risks even further.
+The ASM Consortium was informally established in 1992 as the outgrowth of an effort to define improvements to DCS alarm system technologies.
+Realizing that the alarm system was but a small part of the lager issue of managing unexpected process upsets, a number of companies teamed with Honeywell to develop a problem statement and a vision for the solution.

 The ASM team has conducted many additional formal site studies, and other, less-formal, on-site analyses, to further develop our understanding of ASM best practices and deliver benefits to our Consortium member companies.

-The Best Practices Guidelines currently contain criteria in seven areas of interest.
+The Best Practices Guidelines currently contain criteria in seven areas of interest, including:

 - Management Structure and Policy